 At the time of this writing, Microsoft has only released the dev and canary versions of Microsoft Edge while the beta version will be released very soon.
 You can run the dev release along with other browsers including the built-in Edge browser in Windows 10.
 So you just have to download and install the browser without worrying about the current setup.

 Here are the latest versions of Edge:

 This will download the web installer stub which will then download and install the actual browser.
-If you want to download the offline installer of Edge, you can follow the steps below:

 What are your thoughts of the latest Microsoft Edge browser?